Tips on taking your baby on a ski holiday

 Taking a baby skiing?
 It seems very daunting, the prospect of adding a baby into the mix on one of your favourite activity holidays.
 But it can definitely be done!
-Here at Ski Magic we’ve looked after lots of ski babies and have compiled some ideas on how to make it happen, step by step….
+At Ski Magic we pride ourselves on our family friendly chalets so we’ve compiled some ideas on how to make it happen, step by step….

 The Ski Magic Guide to taking your baby skiing